 How much does a Kenya safari cost?
-Here is a quick answer.
+Well, it depends on certain factors but here is a quick answer.

-- A 3 days Masai Mara safari will cost you about $350.
+- For the popular 3 days Masai Mara safari, it will cost you about $350.
 This price is for sharing your trip with other travelers in the same van.

 - A 4 days safari that includes Masai Mara and Lake Nakuru will cost you $450.
 This is for a trip that you share with other travelers in the same van.

-The beauty of a Kenyan safari is that it can cost as little or as much as you’d like: there are so many alternatives from budget-friendly to luxurious options that suit all kinds of travelers.
+The beauty of a Kenyan safari is that it the price can be as little or as much as you’d like: there are so many alternatives from budget-friendly to luxurious options that suit all kinds of travelers.

-The costs that will determine your safari are:
+The costs that will determine your Kenya safari are: